Army Reserve Officer’s Training Corps (ROTC) Program

 Department Course Offerings

 The four-year Military Studies program at UVM consists of a two-year Basic Course (first & second years) and a two-year Advanced Course (third & fourth years).
 A fully funded 30-day Basic Camp conducted at Fort Knox, Kentucky is offered as an alternative to the first two years of study, and meets all prerequisites for students wishing to start ROTC at the end of their sophomore year.
 The department conducts military physical training classes three days a week with all cadets as a faculty-run, cadet-led activity.

 Interdepartmental Course Offerings

 The Military Studies department also offers a one-credit fitness course on behalf of the UVM Department of Physical Education.
 PEAC 017 Military Fitness exposes students to the fitness methodologies implemented by the U.S. Army.
 Students do not need to participate in ROTC to take this course.
 The PEAC course incurs no military obligation.

 Scholarships: Two, three, and four-year Army ROTC scholarships paying full tuition and fees, and $1,200 a year for books are available to qualified applicants.
 Application for the four-year Army ROTC scholarship is made during the high school senior year by applying to the Army via: http://www.goarmy.com/rotc/scholarships.html.
 All other Army ROTC scholarship applications are made through the department.

 Financial Aid: Contracted sophomore, junior, and senior ROTC students can earn up to $6,300 a year through the simultaneous membership program (SMP), which involves participation in the Army National Guard or Army Reserves.
 All contracted cadets receive a monthly ROTC stipend.
-The stipend is $300/month for first-year; $350/month for sophomore; $450/month for juniors; and $500/month for seniors.
+The stipend is $420 per month.

 The Department of Military Studies is located at Adams House, 601 Main Street, (802) 656-2966.
 Website: http://www.uvm.edu/~goldbar/.